MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/crt-services.md

 # required metadata

 title: Commerce runtime (CRT) services
-description: This topic describes the Commerce runtime (CRT) services, which are a collection of portable .NET libraries that contain the core business logic for the retail channel and pricing functionality.
+description: This topic describes the Commerce runtime (CRT) services, which are a collection of portable .NET libraries that contain the core business logic for the commerce channel and pricing functionality.
 author: mugunthanm
 manager: AnnBe
 ms.date: 05/23/2018